 14. BWD12 Festival:

-For five days, musicians and the public share the intimacy of chamber music and its treasures around instrumental compositions ranging from duet to sextet, in the enchanting setting of the green theater of Saint-Victor-sur-Loire.
+For five days, musicians and the public share the intimacy of chamber music and its treasures around instrumental compositions ranging from duet to sextet in the enchanting setting of the green theatre of Saint-Victor-sur-Loire.

 15. European Heritage Days (Third weekend in September):